-Experience history, nature at Nickajack Cave
+Experience History and Nature at Nickajack Cave

 Historic Nickajack Cave, partially flooded by its namesake lake, is considered to be biologically one of the most important caves in Tennessee.
 This is primarily because of the thousands of gray bats that inhabit it from late April through early October, with peak numbers being in June and July.
 The gray bat, a medium-sized short-eared species, is one of over a dozen in Tennessee and is listed as federally endangered.